The International Steam Pages

 Click for full size image.
 Click for full size image.

-After nearly two years suspension (see below), Sumit Sharma of Real India Journeys tells me that Tipong Colliery has resumed operation (12th December 2010).
-Please contact RIJ through their website if you fancy a visit, you'll not be disappointed.
+After nearly two years suspension (see below), Sumit Sharma of Real India Journeys (http://www.realindiajourneys.com but the site is dead in May 2023) tells me that Tipong Colliery has resumed operation (12th December 2010).
 I was later told (15th April 2011) that in fact at the moment just mud and spoil is coming out in preparation for anticipated full production later in 2011.
 As such the diesel suffices for the time being although the steam locomotives are serviceable and available for charter, a situation which continues into 2012 (22nd February 2012).
-These are pictures of David in 2011 from Sumit Sharma, I note it has been turned at some stage:
+These are pictures of David in 2011 from Sumit Sharma, I note it has been turned at some stage: Sumit was back in April 2014, to be honest not a great deal has changed although the mere fact that David is operational is a positive sign (15th May 2014)

 Click for full size image.
 Further to the above, Paul Whittle was with the Darjeeling Tours group that visited at the end of February 2012 and reports "They are digging coal, not a lot at present, but due to increase to about 200 tons per day.
 We had David and B Class 792 in steam – 792 hauling a proper coal tub train and when the production rises they expect to have both locos plus 789 (in the workshop but serviceable) working (17th March 2012).